Now Reading

 The Judgement Problem

-Whenever a high-profile personality discusses faith, there’s a tendency for some Christians to scrutinize every decision they’ve made or pick apart every phrase they’ve uttered to make sure it matches our own ideas of what a real Christian should like.
+Whenever a high-profile personality discusses faith, there’s a tendency for some Christians to scrutinize every decision they’ve made or pick apart every phrase they’ve uttered to make sure it matches our own ideas of what a real Christian should look like.
 In doing so, we’ve created standards that no one could live up to.
-It’s no wonder someone like Justin Bieber would want to embrace Jesus, but be hesitant to get too close to the Church.
+It’s no wonder someone like Von D or Brand would want to embrace Jesus, but be hesitant about getting too close to the Church.

 The modern mix of consumerism and an ever-present media cycle has infected some circles of Christian thought with the need to be skeptical of anything associated with their faith.
 So many Christians are used to being marketed to with things that are labeled “Christian,” that their theology filters are constantly locked on the highest setting.

 The impulse is to protect ourselves and the Church from things that could possibly distract us into ways of thinking that aren’t true or biblical.
 At its core, that’s a noble goal.
-But in being so skeptical that we criticize every new convert who doesn’t look or act exactly like we think they should, we let judgement overtake grace.
+But in being so skeptical that we criticize every new convert who doesn’t look or act exactly like we think they should, we let judgment overtake grace.

 That’s when we start deciding what and who is actually Christian.
 We start trying to determine who looks and sounds like one of us.
 And that’s not our job.
-Supporting someone’s genuine desire to emulate Christ, doesn’t have to be an endorsement of everything else they say or do.
+Supporting someone’s genuine desire to emulate Christ doesn’t have to be an endorsement of everything else they say or do.

 God is the one who will separate the wheat from the chaff.
 Our job is to focus on bringing in the harvest.